nurlord/nosqlfinal/README.md

 # 🐦 **Twitter Clone (NoSQL Project)**

 A full-stack Twitter clone built with **NestJS** for the backend, **MongoDB** for NoSQL data handling, and **React** for the frontend.
-This project showcases MongoDB's native queries and CRUD operations without using any ORM.
+This project showcases MongoDB's native queries and CRUD operations.

 ## 📜 **Features**

 - 📝 Create, Read, Update, and Delete (CRUD) Tweets
 - 💬 Replies and nested comments using MongoDB's aggregation
 - ❤️ Like/Unlike tweets and count likes
-- 🔐 Authentication with JWT
+- 🔐 Authentication with cookie Sessions
 - 👤 User profiles with tweet history
 - 📄 Clean UI using TailwindCSS and ShadCN components